Separating Rank Logic from Polynomial Time

-\paragraph{Fixed-Point Logic with Counting} We define \IFPC{}, the fixed-point logic with counting (proposed in~\cite{immerman87}, also see~\cite{Otto1997}).
-Let $\sig$ be a signature. \IFPC{} is a two-sorted logic using the signature $\countingExt{\sig}$ with \emph{element} variables ranging over the vertices of the input structure and \emph{number} variables ranging over the natural numbers.
-We use the letters~$\uniVarA$ and~$\uniVarB$ for element variables, Greek letters~$\numVarA$ and~$\numVarB$ for numeric variables, and letters~$\termNCA$ and~$\termNCB$ for numeric terms.
-For a tuple of variables or terms we write $\uniVarVA$, $\numVarVA$, and $\termNCVA$ respectively.
+\paragraph{Fixed-Point Logic with Counting.} We introduce \IFPC{}, the fixed-point logic with counting (proposed in~\cite{immerman87}, also see~\cite{Otto1997}).
+Let $\sig$ be a signature. \IFPC{} is a two-sorted logic using the signature~$\countingExt{\sig}$ with \emph{element} variables ranging over the universe of the input structure and \emph{number} variables ranging over the natural numbers.
+We use the letters~$\uniVarA$ and~$\uniVarB$ for element variables, Greek letters~$\numVarA$ and~$\numVarB$ for numeric variables,~ $\formA$ and~$\formB$ for formulas, and letters~$\termA$ and~$\termB$ for numeric terms.
+For a tuple of variables or terms we write~$\uniVarVA$,~$\numVarVA$, and~$\termVA$ respectively.

-\IFPC{} formulas are built from first-order formulas, a fixed-point operator, and counting terms.
-To ensure polynomial-time evaluation, quantification over numeric variables needs to be bounded: Whenever $\formA$ is an \IFPC{} formula, $\numVarA$ is a numeric, possibly free variable in $\formA$ and $\termNCA$ is a closed numeric term, then
+\IFPC{}-formulas are built from first-order formulas, a fixed-point operator, and counting terms.
+To ensure polynomial-time evaluation, quantification over numeric variables needs to be bounded: Whenever~$\formA$ is an \IFPC{}-formula,~$\numVarA$ is a numeric, possibly free variable in~$\formA$ and~$\termA$ is a closed numeric term, then